jinwangjoshua/sentiment-analysis/README.md

 ## Starting the REST Service

-To start the REST server in a terminal:
+To start the REST service in a terminal:

 ```bash
 sa-rest.py -h